asfaqmoideen/cSharpLearnings/src/MemoryManagementProfiling/README.md

         }

 - This Code Snippet creates inifinite integer array with lenght of 1000.
-- As we know, The Garbage Collector will assume that it is Large Living object
+- As we know, The Garbage Collector will assume that it as short Living object
-- It moves it to the Generation 2 GC which will exponentially allocates memory,
+- keeps it in the Generation 0 GC which will exponentially allocates memory,
-- Which creates a memory leak
+- Which creates a memory leak beacuse this short object is not short lived.

  ![MemoryLeakWithoutClear](MemoryLeakWithoutClear.png)